MISP/misp-rfc/misp-object-template-format/raw.md

 #### multiple

 multiple is represented by a JSON boolean value.
-It marks the MISP object template element as a multiple input field, allowing for several attributes to be created by the eleemnt within the same object.
+It marks the MISP object template element as a multiple input field, allowing for several attributes to be created by the element within the same object.

 The multiple field **MAY** be present.